 Diaper and Wipes Shower

-If you already have a lot of baby gear ready to go before baby comes, there is no shame in having a diaper and wipes shower.
-Basically instead of your friends and family purchasing baby items for you, they will purchase diapers and wipes instead.
+If you already have a lot of baby gear ready to go before the baby comes, there is no shame in having a diaper and wipes shower.
+Basically, instead of your friends and family purchasing baby items for you, they will purchase diapers and wipes instead.
 You know you’re going to need them, so it’s not a bad idea to have a shower for these baby necessities.

 Keep In Mind The Hospital Has Stuff For You